danghung1202/tour-booking/docs/prd.md

 ### Story 4.2 Tourist - View Available Tour Slots & Select for Booking

-As a Tourist on a tour detail page, I want to see available dates and select one for booking, so I can start the booking process.
+**As a** Tourist on a tour detail page, **I want to** see available dates and time slots and select a specific combination for booking, **so that** I can start the booking process for a specific time.

 #### Acceptance Criteria

-* 1: The booking interface on the tour detail page includes a date picker.
+1. The booking interface on the tour detail page includes a date picker.
-* 2: Dates blocked by the guide (as per Story 4.1) are disabled or not shown.
+2. The interface also displays the list of fixed **time slots** available for the tour.
-* 3: The tourist can select an available date to proceed with the booking.
+3. The tourist must select an available **date AND one time slot** to proceed with the booking.
+4. Dates that have been blocked out by the guide are disabled or cannot be selected.

 ### Story 4.3 Guest Tourist - Submit Booking Details with Spam Protection